Posture Perfect: 4 Yoga Poses to Help You Stand Taller

 Reach your left arm behind your body so the palm is facing outward.
 Use your right hand to hold your left wrist, anchoring it by your right hip.

-Then, lengthen your spine, exhale your head to the left, bringing your chin in line with your left shoulder.
+Lengthen your spine on an inhale, then turn your head to the left, bringing your chin in line with your left shoulder.
 Hold this position for 3-4 breaths before inhaling the head back to center.

-Next, turn your head so your chin is again aligned over your right shoulder.
-On an exhale, drop your chin towards your right shoulder.
-Then slowly lift it on an inhale toward the ceiling, as if you were nodding your head ‘yes.’
-Repeat this movement 2-3 more times.
+Next, turn your head so your chin is parallel to your right shoulder.
+Exhale your chin slightly towards your right shoulder.
+Then slowly inhale it towards the ceiling.
+Repeat as if you were nodding your head ‘yes’ three to four more times.

-Then, finish by inhaling your head to center.
-Release your arms and pause.
-Observe any sensations in your neck and shoulders.
-Be sure to repeat on the left.
+Finish by brining your head back to center.
+Release your arms and shake or roll out both shoulders.
+Pause to observe any sensations in your neck and upper back.
+Repeat on the left.

 This is similar to the warm-ups baseball pitchers do.